-For 50 years, Prologue to the Performing Arts has been broadening the horizons of students in Ontario by introducing them to the world of the performing arts.
+For 50 years, Prologue Performing Arts has been broadening the horizons of students in Ontario by introducing them to the world of the performing arts.

 It all started in 1966 around a kitchen table, when five young mothers shared their dream about giving access to the best in the performing arts to ALL children in Ontario.
 As volunteers with different arts organizations, including Young Peoples’ Theatre, the Canadian Opera Company and The National Ballet of Canada, these dedicated women founded one of Ontario’s most important resources in Arts and Education.
 In that first year, Prologue placed 81 performances in Ontario schools, reaching over 24,000 students; in the second year, those numbers doubled.

 Prologue delivers over 1,700 performances and workshops in English, French, and Bilingual formats reaching over 500,000 young people in 175 communities across Ontario at an average performance cost of less than $3.00 per student.
 Prologue represents an average of 38 artist companies or 100 individual artists per year.

 To increase access to live performing arts experiences for young people

 - Connecting young people and educators to the work of artists in schools and public/community venues;